-TORONTO, ON (May 24, 2019) – EQ Inc. (TSXV: EQ) (“EQ Works” or the “Company”), North America’s leader in location behaviour data and intelligence, announced its financial results today for the quarter ended March 31, 2019.
+Toronto, ON: May 30, 2018 - EQ Inc. (TSXV: EQ) (“EQ Works” or the “Company”), North America’s leader in Location Behaviour data and intelligence, announced its financial results today for the quarter ended March 31, 2018.

-- Increased data revenue by 90% as compared to the first quarter of 2018
+Increased data revenue by 30% as compared to the fourth quarter of 2017

-- Added 18 new clients to the EQ portfolio during the first quarter of 2019
+Added over new 10 high-value clients to portfolio during the first quarter of 2018

 Non-IFRS Financial Measures

-EQ Works measures the success of the Company’s strategies and performance based on Adjusted EBITDA, which is outlined and reconciled with net income (loss) in the section entitled “Reconciliation of Net Loss for the period to Adjusted EBITDA” in the MD&A. The Company defines Adjusted EBITDA as net income (loss) from operations before: (a) depreciation of property and equipment and amortization of intangible assets, (b) share-based payments, (c) finance income and costs, net, and (d) depreciation of right-to-use assets.
-Management uses Adjusted EBITDA as a measure of the Company’s operating performance because it provides information on the Company’s ability to provide operating cash flows for working capital requirements, capital expenditures, and potential acquisitions.
+We measure the success of our strategies and performance based on Adjusted EBITDA, which is outlined and reconciled with net income (loss) in the section entitled “Reconciliation of Net Loss for the period to Adjusted EBITDA” in the MD&A. The Company defines Adjusted EBITDA as net income (loss) from operations before; (a) depreciation of property and equipment and amortization of domain properties and other intangible assets, (b) share-based payments, (c) finance income and costs, net,.
+Management uses Adjusted EBITDA as a measure of the Company's operating performance because it provides information related to the Company's ability to provide operating cash flows for working capital requirements, capital expenditures, and potential acquisitions.
 The Company also believes that analysts and investors use Adjusted EBITDA as a supplemental measure to evaluate the overall operating performance of companies in its industry.